Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Abstract

 \section{Abstract}

 A crucial technical challenge for cybercriminals is to keep control over the potentially millions of infected devices that build up their botnets, without compromising the robustness of their attacks.
 A single, fixed C\&C server, for example, can be trivially detected either by binary or traffic analysis and immediately sink-holed or taken-down by security researchers or law enforcement.
-Botnets often use Domain Generation Algorithms (DGAs), primarily to evade take-down mechanisms.
-DGAs enlarge the lifespan of a malware campaign, thus enhancing its profitability.
-They can also contribute to hardening attack attribution.
-In this work, we introduce \texttt{HYDRA} the most comprehensive and complete available dataset of Algorithmically-Generated Domains (AGD).
-The dataset contains more than 100 DGA families, including both real-world and adversarial ones.
+Botnets often use Domain Generation Algorithms (DGAs), primarily to evade take-down attempts.
+DGAs can enlarge the lifespan of a malware campaign, thus potentially enhancing its profitability.
+They can also contribute to hindering attack accountability.

+In this work, we introduce \texttt{HYDRAS}, the most comprehensive and representative dataset of Algorithmically-Generated Domains (AGD) available to date.
+The dataset contains more than 100 DGA families, including both real-world and adversarially designed ones.
 We analyse the dataset and discuss the possibility of differentiating between benign requests (to real domains) and malicious ones (to AGDs) in real-time.
-The simultaneous study of so many families and variants introduces several challenges; nonetheless, it alleviates biases found in previous literature that deals with small datasets and exploit some characteristic features of particular families.
-To this end, we thoroughly compare our approach with the current state-of-the-art and highlight some methodological shortcomings in the actual state of practice.
-The outcomes obtained show that our method significantly outperforms the current state-of-the-art in terms of both accuracy and efficiency.
+The simultaneous study of so many families and variants introduces several challenges; nonetheless, it alleviates biases found in previous literature employing small datasets which are frequently overfitted, exploiting characteristic features of particular families that do not generalise well.
+We thoroughly compare our approach with the current state-of-the-art and highlight some methodological shortcomings in the actual state of practice.
+The outcomes obtained show that our proposed approach significantly outperforms the current state-of-the-art in terms of both classification performance and efficiency.

 \keywords{ Malware, Domain Generation Algorithms, Botnets, DNS, Algorithmically Generated Domain}